calumryan/helpfuldigital-code-exercise/README.md

 ## Project setup
 Clone this repo.
 Navigate to the repository folder if required, then run ```npm install``` from your command line or terminal.
 This will install the required dependencies to compile the code locally.

-VueJs and TailwindCSS are used for this exercise as they provides a quick and efficient way to prototype the rendering of items in the provided JSON file.
+VueJs and TailwindCSS are used for this exercise as I'm familiar with them and they provide a quick and efficient way to prototype the rendering of items in the provided JSON file.

 Additionally you can view the compiled page on my website at [calumryan.com/code/helpfuldigital-excercise](https://calumryan.com/code/helpfuldigital-excercise).